JuliaPackaging/BinDeps.jl/README.md

 ```

  * `runtime::Bool`
  	Whether or not to consider this a runtime dependency.
-This means it's absence
+If false, its absence
  	will not trigger an error at runtime (and it will not be loaded), but if it
- 	cannot be found at buildtime it will be installed (useful for build-time)
+ 	cannot be found at buildtime it will be installed.
+This is useful for build-time
  	dependencies of other binary dependencies.

  * `validate::Function`